geekbrit/ResCal/README.md

 * Configure 7-day, or 5-day weeks, with choice of start-of-week day

 The test/demo system uses localStorage to provide event persistence.
 In a real implementation, this would be replaced by, or enhanced with server-side storage using Ajax transactions.
+The demo system passes in functions event persistence when creating the calendar; these can be replaced without modifying the calendar plugin.

 ## Objective